MrLogiousBanana/Desktops_needs_a_Rething/README.md

 A positive tray example is **Telegram** on Windows.
 By default it opens a full window on the taskbar.
 But a typical messenger workflow is “launch and forget,” while notifications arrive in the background.
 Telegram can live in the tray properly: it minimizes, keeps working, and the icon becomes the main entry point.

 A bad example is when an app—while minimized—still sits both on the taskbar and in the tray.
 Why?
 Because there is no clear OS‑level rule like “a background app doesn’t need taskbar space.”
-Developers decide every time—and decide differently.
+Developers decide every time—and decide differently.<br><br>

 ### Blurred boundaries between “application” and “service”